jeremiah-shaulov/office_spirit_mysql/README.md

 Or: `mysql://root:hello@[::1]/?keepAliveTimeout=10000&foundRows`

 Possible parameters:
-- `keepAliveTimeout` (number) milliseconds - each connection will persist for this period of time, before termination, so it can be reused when someone else asks for the same connection
+- `keepAliveTimeout` (number, default `10000`) milliseconds - each connection will persist for this period of time, before termination, so it can be reused when someone else asks for the same connection
-- `keepAliveMax` (number) - how many times at most to recycle each connection
+- `keepAliveMax` (number, default `Infinity`) - how many times at most to recycle each connection
-- `maxColumnLen` (number) bytes - if a column was longer, it's value is skipped, and it will be returned as NULL (this doesn't apply to `conn.makeLastColumnReader()` - see below)
+- `maxColumnLen` (number, default `10MiB`) bytes - if a column was longer, it's value is skipped, and it will be returned as NULL (this doesn't apply to `conn.makeLastColumnReader()` - see below)
-- `foundRows` (boolean) - if present, will use "found rows" instead of "affected rows" in resultsets (see [here](https://dev.mysql.com/doc/refman/8.0/en/information-functions.html#function_row-count) how CLIENT_FOUND_ROWS flag affects result of `Row_count()` function)
+- `foundRows` (boolean, default `false`) - if present, will use "found rows" instead of "affected rows" in resultsets (see [here](https://dev.mysql.com/doc/refman/8.0/en/information-functions.html#function_row-count) how CLIENT_FOUND_ROWS flag affects result of `Row_count()` function)
-- `ignoreSpace` (boolean) - if present, parser on server side can ignore spaces before '(' in built-in function names (see description [here](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html#sqlmode_ignore_space))
+- `ignoreSpace` (boolean, default `false`) - if present, parser on server side can ignore spaces before '(' in built-in function names (see description [here](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html#sqlmode_ignore_space))
-- `multiStatements` (boolean) - if present, SQL can contain multiple statements separated with ';', so you can upload dumps, but SQL injection attacks become more risky
+- `multiStatements` (boolean, default `false`) - if present, SQL can contain multiple statements separated with ';', so you can upload dumps, but SQL injection attacks become more risky

+## Connections

-Connection from the pool can be asked with `pool.forConn()` function:
+A new connection from connections pool can be asked with `pool.forConn()` function:

 ```ts
 MyPool.forConn<T>(callback: (conn: MyConn) => Promise<T>, dsn?: Dsn|string): Promise<T>
 ```
 If `dsn` is not provided, the default DSN of the pool will be used.
 You can ask connections to different servers.

-The requested connection will be available in the provided `callback`, and when it completes, this connection will return back to pool.
+The requested connection will be available in the provided `callback`, and when it completes, this connection will return back to the pool.

 Connection state is reset before returning to the pool.
 This means that incomplete transaction will be rolled back, and all kind of locks will be cleared.
 Then this connection can be idle in the pool for at most `keepAliveTimeout` milliseconds, and if nobody was interested in it during this period, it will be terminated.